What are the appointed times and Feasts of Yhvh?

 Lev 23:10 Speak unto the children of Israel, and say unto them, When ye be come into the land which I give unto you, and shall reap the harvest thereof, then ye shall bring a sheaf of the firstfruits of your harvest unto the priest:

-This day takes place on the first day after the weekly Sabbath of Unleavened Bread.
-First Fruits is the day when the Hebrews crossed the Red Sea on dry ground.
+This day takes place on the first day after the High Sabbath of Passover and Unleavened Bread.
 This is the day when the first of the harvest is waved before, and offered up to, the Lord.
 More on First Fruits . . .

 Verse 15 gives us Pentecost, Shavuot.